MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 For more information about creating custom attributes, see Introduction to Custom Resource and Attribute Management in the FIM 2010 documentation.

 >[!IMPORTANT]
 This section does not provide information about the basics of formatting or editing HTML.
-To modify Help files in FIM 2010, you should already be familiar with editing HTML
+To modify Help files in MIM 2016, you should already be familiar with editing HTML

-**Location of the Help files**: All the Help files for the MIM Portal are located in the following folder on the FIM 2010 server:
+**Location of the Help files**: All the Help files for the MIM Portal are located in the following folder on the MIM 2016 server:

   `<ProgramFiles>\Common Files\Microsoft Shared\Web Server Extensions\12\Template\Layouts\MSILM2\Help\1033\html`